awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/_index.md

 ## Feedback
 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: cloud-intelligence-dashboards@amazon.com

+## Get Help
+[Ask your questions](https://repost.aws/tags/TANKNkVH-tSUa2jYNx4F159g/cloud-intelligence-dashboards) on re:Post and get answers from our team, other AWS experts, and other customers using the dashboards.

+[Subscribe to our YouTube channel](https://www.youtube.com/channel/UCl0O3ASMCwA_gw0QIKzoU3Q/) to see guides, tutorials, and walkthroughs on all things Cloud Intelligence Dashboards.

 ## Introduction
 Do you know how much you’re spending per hour on AWS Lambda?
 How about per S3 bucket?
 How do you know buying Savings Plan or using Spot Instances is saving you money?
 Does your team know how much their application costs to run on AWS?
 Visualizing and understanding your cost and usage data is critical to good cloud financial management and accountability.